Baby on board

 Congratulations and welcome to your first trimester!
-Okay, so it may not seem quite so dreamy at the moment, especially if you're still going through the morning sickness phase – but that will pass.
+It may not seem quite so dreamy at the moment, especially if you're still going through the morning sickness phase – but it will pass.
 Even at this early stage, you can start to get your home poised and ready for the little one.

 Changing your spare room into a nursery?
 Then think about how you'll make up for the lost space.
 Add some shelves around the house to create extra storage space and keep baby-inappropriate items – anything sharp or medicine-related – out of reach.

 Other ways to create extra storage space include:

 - Under bed drawers for clothes, shoes, handbags and even paperwork